 The MIL Mi-24 Hind-D, serial number B4002, was born in the Mil Moscow Helicopter Plant and delivered to the East German Air Force around 1977.
 Also known as the “Hind,” it served on an East German flying unit that was based at Cottbus Air Base during the reunification of Germany in 1990.
 The helicopter was taken into service with the reunified German Air Force and given the number 96+21.
 By 1993, Germany was disposing of most of its Soviet-built aircraft, and the B4002 was donated to the Imperial War Museum in the United Kingdom.
 It was put on display in Duxford until last year when the museum began collaboration with the Pima Air & Space Museum to bring the helicopter to Tucson.
 Its current markings are “East German Air Force, 1990.”

-“We are pleased to collaborate with the Imperial War Museum and bring this unique aircraft to America,” Scott Marchand, Director of, of the Pima Air & Space Museum said.
+“We are pleased to collaborate with the Imperial War Museum and bring this unique aircraft to America,” Scott Marchand, Director of Collections and Restoration, of the Pima Air & Space Museum said.
 He continued, “This helicopter is unlike any Western helicopter ever built, so it’s an intriguing contrast to the museum’s other helicopters.”

 The Hind was built to pull double duty by combining the features of a heavily armed and armored helicopter gunship with the troop carrying capability of a light-assault helicopter.
 In 1970, production and deployment of the helicopter to Soviet forces began.
 It was also widely sold to the Soviet Union’s allies.
 The Hind first saw combat in 1977 in Ethiopia during its war with Somalia.
 The helicopter gained stardom during the Soviet occupation of Afghanistan during the 1980s.
 The Hind proved difficult to shoot down, and its combat prowess helped lead the United States into supplying direct military aid to the Afghans.
 The Hind has managed to survive the dissolution of the Soviet Union and the Warsaw Pact, and is still in service in the Russian military and 30 other countries.